Characters of Final Fantasy VIII: Kiros Seagill

 Kiros Seagill (キロス・シーゲル, Kirosu Shīgeru) is one of Laguna's comrades in the Galbadian Army.
-He wields a pair of katar (कटार) or gauntlet-daggers, which are called katal in the English version.
-He uses them to slice his enemies in his Limit Break, Blood Pain.
+He wields a pair of katar daggers, which he uses to slice enemies in his Limit Break, Blood Pain.
 Following the failed mission in Centra, Kiros is separated from Laguna and Ward.
 He heals quickly and decides to leave the Galbadian army, but soon finds that life without Laguna lacks excitement.
 His subsequent search for Laguna brings him to Winhill after nearly a year.
 When Laguna is forced to leave Winhill to find Ellone, Kiros accompanies him, helping him earn money as an amateur actor to fund the expedition.
-Kiros remains by Laguna's side throughout his adventures in Esthar, earning a place as Laguna's advisor when he becomes president.
-Like Ward, Kiros' interactions with Laguna are based on the staff's interactions during development.

 Ward Zabac

 Ward Zabac (ウォード・ザバック, Wōdo Zabakku) is Laguna's other comrade.
 He is an imposing man who wields a large harpoon, which he uses in his Limit Break, Massive Anchor, to crush his opponents from above.
 During the incident at Centra, he loses his voice in a battle with Esthar soldiers.
 After being separated from Laguna and Kiros, he becomes a janitor at the D-District Prison.
 When Laguna becomes president of Esthar, Ward joins Kiros as an advisor, directing affairs with gestures and ellipses.
 Laguna and Kiros can understand what he is saying by his reactions.
-Like Kiros, Ward's interactions with Laguna are based on the staff's interactions during development.

 Edea Kramer

 Edea Kramer (イデア・クレイマー, Idea Kureimā) is initially presented as a power-hungry sorceress who seizes control of Galbadia from President Deling.
-Her motives are unknown, but SeeD dispatches Squall to assassinate her.
-The mission fails after an unknown entity possesses Rinoa and Edea sends a bolt of ice through Squall's chest.
 It is later revealed that Edea is the wife of Headmaster Cid, and was known as "Matron" to Squall and the kids that lived at the orphanage.
 It is also revealed that Edea was not acting of her own will, but was possessed by a sorceress from the future named Ultimecia.
-After Ultimecia's control over her is broken, Edea takes the side of the SeeDs in the struggle and joins Squall's party for a short time.
+After Ultimecia's control over her is broken, Edea joins the SeeDs in the struggle and becomes a member of Squall's party for a short time.
 However, she accidentally gives her powers to Rinoa, making her a sorceress.

-Being a sorceress, Edea attacks with magical bursts of energy; her Limit Break, Ice Strike, consists of a magically conjured icicle being hurled like a javelin.
+Nomura originally created Edea for use in Final Fantasy VII.
+Her design is an homage to the art style of Yoshitaka Amano.
+Kitase knew that Edea's grand reveal at the sorceress' parade in Galbadia was a "key scene" for the game's ability to hook the player and devoted a lot of resources to perfect it.